HachiroSan/malay-dictionary/README.md

 # Malay Dictionary

 A Node.js library to access Malay definitions from the Dewan Bahasa dan Pustaka (DBP) website.
-This library allows you to search for both English words and Malay words, providing comprehensive Malay definitions, along with related information like proverbs (peribahasa) and related services.
+This library allows you to search for both English words and Malay words, providing comprehensive Malay definitions, along with related information like proverbs (peribahasa) and thesaurus data.

 ## Table of Contents